Ill-posed Estimation in High-Dimensional Models with Instrumental Variables: Introduction

-In model \eqref{model:eq} which allows for increasing dimension of endogenous regressors, \cite{gautier2011high} establish a novel estimation procedure based on novel sensitivity characteristics of the empirical counterpart of $M$ to obtain confidence sets with length depending on the strength of instruments. \cite{belloni2017simultaneous} use such sensitivity to construct simultaneously valid confidence regions and have proposed a multiplier bootstrap procedure to compute critical values and establish its validity.
-Their approach is based on orthogonality restrictions when considering linear combinations of the original instruments.
-Our approach is essentially different from the previous ones as our sparsity link condition is based on the population matrix $M$ and not on its empirical counterpart.
+In model \eqref{model:eq} which allows for increasing dimension of endogenous regressors, \cite{gautier2011high} establish a novel estimation procedure based on novel sensitivity characteristics of the empirical counterpart of $M$ to obtain confidence sets with length depending on the strength of instruments. \cite{gautier2011high} also establish confidence bands after bias correction. \cite{belloni2017simultaneous} use such sensitivity to construct simultaneously valid confidence regions and have proposed a multiplier bootstrap procedure to compute critical values and establish its validity.
+Their approach is based on orthogonality restrictions when considering linear combinations of the original instruments.\\ Our approach is essentially different from the previous ones as our sparsity condition is based on the population matrix $M$ and not on its empirical counterpart.
 This allows us to provide a novel link between high-dimensional and NPIV estimation where the first is based on assuming sparsity while the latter is based on assuming smoothness in the underlying model, see \textit{e.g.} \cite{AiChen2003}, \cite{NP03econometrica}, \cite{DFR02}, \cite{Chen08}, and references therein for NPIV estimation. \cite{fan2014} propose a modified Lasso approach for estimation in high-dimensional instrumental variables models.
-Our paper is also related to \cite{guo2016} and \cite{gold2018} that, as we propose in our paper, use two-step estimators using a threshold procedure or Lasso estimation, respectively, in the first step and desparsification in the second step.
+Our paper is also related to \cite{guo2016} and \cite{gold2018} that, as we propose in our paper, use two-step estimators using a threshold procedure and Lasso estimation, respectively, in the first step and desparsification in the second step.
 However, \cite{gold2018} make assumptions about sparsity that differ from ours and their settings exclude cases where the estimator of components of $\beta$ does not achieve a parametric $\sqrt{n}$-rate.
 On the other hand, we do allow for singular values of $M$ to tend to zero which yields slower rates and provide novel inference results for inner products of the estimator of $\beta$ of increasing dimension.
 This is an important feature of our paper as we are thus able to provide an interpretation that is close to the nonparametric IV estimation.
+Recently, \cite{neykov2018unified} considered univariate confidence set estimation in a high-dimensional setting but require that the number of instruments coincides with the number of endogenous variables.
+In contrast, our approach is efficient under sparsity constraints and moreover, it is robust against violations of strong identification, which, as far as we know, has not been addressed in the related literature.

 Our paper is also related to the rich statistical literature on high-dimensional statistical models that contain only exogenous variables and where endogeneity and instrumental variables are not considered, see, \cite{zhang2014}, \cite{javanmard2014, javanmard2014G} and \cite{vandegeer2014}.
 An alternative approach to our desparsified Lasso estimator is ridge regression where an $\ell_2$ penalty is used and the asymptotic distribution results can be readily obtained.
 This approach in high-dimensional Gaussian regression is considered by \cite{buhlmann2013}.
 In an extensive simulation study, however, \cite{javanmard2014G} show that the ridge regression approach is overly conservative, which is in line with the theoretical results.
 This is why we also pursue to desparsify the Lasso estimator rather than using the ridge regression.